 According to fitness authorities and specialists in the fields of nutrition and physiology, it is common for people to expect immediate results when exercising.
 When this doesn’t happen, many of us give up.

-This scenario can play out regardless of the form of exercise, and especially when undertaking exercise that requires a certain degree of fitness before goals can be realized, as is the case with running.
+This scenario can play out regardless of the activity, and especially when undertaking exercise that requires a certain degree of fitness before goals can be realized, as is the case with running.

 In this article on running for weight loss, we will look at running and weight loss, the best way to start a running program for weight loss and more.

 Calories Burned When Running for Weight Loss

 Research carried out by the Weight Loss Control Registry showed that one of the best ways to lose weight and keep it off is to consistently burn around 2,800 calories through exercise on a weekly basis.